 Step 1: Click through to our online application and complete the eligibility quiz.
 The link only works when applications are open but a PDF of the application questions can be accessed anytime.

-Step 2: Set up an account and fill in the application.
+Step 2: Set up an account.

 Step 5: After the project/travel is complete, you will need to submit a report according to our Standard Grant Conditions.